karanjadavid/karanjadavid/README.md

 ### Hi there! 👋 Welcome on board 🙂

- 👨‍💻 My name is David Karanja.
+ 👨‍💻 My name is David Mwangi.
 A Data Analyst / Data Scientist 👨‍🔬 from Nairobi :kenya:

  🔭 Working on analytics projects using SQL, Python & R programming language.

- 🌱 I’m currently learning machine learning. 🐍 👯 Iooking to collaborate on 🚀 data projects
+ 🌱 I’m currently learning machine learning & Microsoft Azure. 👯 Iooking to collaborate on 🚀 data projects

  📧 You can reach me on karanjad61@gmail.com or on twitter @karanjadavid_M.